Jozini Dam Fishing Spots - Boat fishing

 results and caught tiger fish of up to 6.5kg on spinners and spoons.

-Spoons work best when retrieves
+Spoons work best

 very fast in the shallows, especially over and between weed beds.